Introduction

 As you can see, the Custom Component can be used to create your own set of reusable components that you can use throughout your projects (or even repeated in a single project).
 Not only that, but you can also use the Custom Component to group common functionality from your project.
 If you are, for example, creating a game, the custom component enables you to have all data fields, triggers, and actions related to your game in a single place.

 Now that you have all the logic for your custom component configured, if you want to duplicate the same behavior/design in another part of your project, you can simply copy & paste it.
 All inner components, triggers, actions, data fields, and so forth will be duplicated.
-The same as if you were to copy & paste an ordinary component from the Store.
+The same as if you were to copy & paste an ordinary component from the Building Blocks.

 Having the ability to create your project in these building blocks, especially if you are developing a more complex project, enables you to stay focused on a single feature at once.
 If you are, for example, configuring a gallery component, you only see actions, triggers, data fields, and components from the gallery.
 This helps you avoid mistakes and be more productive.